Ciro Ferrara: Napoli

 A native of Naples, Ferrara began his career with the youth system of hometown club Napoli in 1980.
-He graduated the primavera youth squad in 1984, and began to earn first team call-ups that season.
+He graduated from the primavera youth squad in 1984 and began to earn first-team call-ups that season.
 He made 14 total appearances with the club in his first full season.
 The following season, Ferrara became a part of the starting XI, and he soon began earning call-ups to the Italy national team, making the squad for the 1990 FIFA World Cup.
 He also scored one of Napoli's goals as they won the 1989 UEFA Cup final.
 In addition to the UEFA Cup, with Napoli he won two Serie A titles (in 1986–87 and 1989–90), the 1987 Coppa Italia final, and the 1990 Supercoppa Italiana, the latter over his future team, Juventus.

 Juventus

 In the summer of 1994, Ferrara transferred to Turin-based club Juventus under coach Marcello Lippi, and was quickly introduced into the starting XI, making over 40 total appearances for the club in all competitions in his first season, scoring one goal.
 He is considered one of the best central defenders of his generation, not relinquishing his starting position for the club for the next ten years.
 He also captained the team from 1995 to 1996 and became one of the most experienced and decorated players of the past two decades, winning eight Serie A championships, six of which were with Juventus, and two with Napoli.
 Ferrara was also part of two Coppa Italia titles (one with each team), three Supercoppa Italiana titles (two with Juventus, one with Napoli) and several European competitions, including the UEFA Champions League, UEFA Cup, Intercontinental Cup and European Super Cup).
 His role as captain, however, was taken over by Alessandro Del Piero in 1996.

-Throughout his Juventus career, Ferrara played an important role in the club's backline, with his vast experienced and dominating defensive style.
+Throughout his Juventus career, Ferrara played an important role in the club's backline, with his vast experience and dominating defensive style.
 Throughout his 12-year tenure with the club, Ferrara formed impressive defensive partnerships with the likes of Mark Iuliano, Moreno Torricelli, Paolo Montero, Gianluca Pessotto, Lilian Thuram, Alessandro Birindelli, Igor Tudor, Gianluca Zambrotta, Nicola Legrottaglie and Fabio Cannavaro.
-Juventus had what was considered as the best defence in the world at this time, and teams strongly regretted ever going down a goal to the club, as they knew how hard it would be to score one back for themselves.
+Juventus had what was considered the best defence in the world at this time, and teams strongly regretted ever going down a goal to the club, as they knew how hard it would be to score one back for themselves.
 In the 1996–97 season, one of his peak seasons, he scored 4 goals in 32 Serie A matches, while also being capped eight times internationally.
 Following the Scudetto-winning season, Ferrara, along with veteran defensive teammates Mark Iuliano and Paolo Montero, ended their Juventus careers.
 While Montero returned to Uruguay and Iuliano opted to join smaller clubs to conclude his career, Ferrara retired from football altogether in May 2005 at age 38.
 He made just four Serie A appearances in his final season with the club.
 Following Juventus' involvement in the 2006 Italian football scandal, "Calciopoli", Juventus' 2004–05 title was later revoked.